How to Travel to the South of Sri Lanka

 One of the most exciting excursions to immerse yourself in when travelling to Sri Lanka’s southern coast is to partake in a safari or nature excursion.
 Many nature reserves dot the region, such as the Sinharaja Rainforest, Kanneliya Rainforest, Yala National Park, and the Bundala National Park to name a few.
 Witness the island’s unique biodiversity and how it plays a major part in forming the identity of the land.

 Whether you’re visiting the most popular towns on the southern coast like Mirissa, Galle or Hikkaduwa, or are looking to explore the ‘lesser-known’ towns of the island, there’s a variety to choose from.
 Head to the towns of Dikwella, Tangalle, Ahangama or Hiriketiya instead to escape the crowds and the hustle of the larger, more popular cities.
+If you’re looking for more off-the-beaten-path options to visit, check out these places.

 When you do travel, always be prepared with contingency plans if anything were to happen to you.
 Be it medical, financial, or anything else, make sure you take into account what could go wrong in your trip so that you have control over the potential risks you could face.
+If you’re a female solo traveller, make sure to read our guide first.